 Many doctors are quick to test for prostate cancer, but unfortunately few tell their patients how to prevent prostate cancer from developing in the first place.
-Since June is National Men’s Health Month, I thought it was a good time to shed some light on three foods that can help to keep your prostate healthy.
+Diet is a very good place to start.
+Here are three foods that can help to keep your prostate healthy.

 1. Lycopene-rich foods found primarily in cooked tomatoes (tomato paste), watermelons, and pink grapefruit, have been shown to reduce PSA levels (the glycoprotein that becomes elevated if the prostate enlarges), and slows the growth of prostate cancer.